singaround/songbook/songs/Bold-Riley.md

   feminist social campaigner and MP Eleanor Rathbone to demand a fairer system of providing for sailors’ and soldiers' dependants during the First World War, eventually culminating in her Family Allowances Act of 1945.

+  Our reading of the 'traditional' version of this song is that the verses are narrated by 'Bold Riley' (a man, who is sailing away).
+The choruses and other 'join in' parts are the voice of his (female) sweetheart.
+However, this is open to interpretation.
 ---
 Our anchor's aweigh and our sails are set,\
 ***Bold Riley-oh, bold Riley,***\